New Jersey

 In the world of reality TV, few franchises bring the drama quite like The Real Housewives of New Jersey.
 With table-flipping, rekindled feuds, and wine glass throwing moments being a part of nearly every episode, it’s no wonder fans treat each season like must-watch games.

 As entertainment betting gains traction globally, New Jersey could lead the charge by introducing regulated, TV-based novelty props.
 These novelty wagers could include “Who storms off set first during the reunion?”, “Which Housewife delivers the best one-liner?” or even “Who follows/unfollows whom on Instagram post-episode?”
 With structured episodes and cast interviews airing on schedule, odds could be calculated and offered just like traditional futures markets.
-Of course, more regulation restrictions would need to be added for this market to even be considered by licensed sportsbooks.
+Of course, additional regulatory restrictions would need to be implemented for this market to even be considered by licensed sportsbooks.

 Beyond profits, it could attract a demographic of entertainment fans who are not into traditional sports betting.
 From Bravo superfans to TikTok drama analysts, this crossover between pop culture and gambling could establish New Jersey as a pioneer in creative wagering.